 Efficiency First!
 Of course a critical step in going solar at your home is making cost-effective improvements that reduce your need for electricity.
 Why make solar kilowatthours just to waste them?
 That’s why Viridiant also offers professional home energy audits for a personalized analysis of energy use, comfort, durability, health, and safety issues in your home.

 Economically secure and COVID-friendly: Going solar actually is pretty easy – and safe during COVID.
 Virtually all of the work is done outside of your home in just a few days.
 In uncertain times, there aren’t many safer investments, as the amount and value of the solar electricity generated can be very accurately forecasted, and you’re always going to want electricity.
 The equipment is rugged and comes with 20+ year warranties.
-And Virginia has great installers ready to do the work.

 Want to learn more?